ZainAli104/needle-python/README.md

 # -> Retrieval-Augmented Generation (RAG) is the technique that moved into "Adopt" in this volume of the Technology Radar.
 ```

 This is one basic example of a RAG pipeline you can quickly implement using Needle and OpenAI.
-Feel free to engineer more precise prompts and explore other prompting techniques such as chain-of-thoughts (CoT), graph of thoughts (GoT) etc.
+Feel free to engineer more precise prompts and explore other prompting techniques such as chain-of-thought (CoT), graph of thoughts (GoT) etc.

-Needle API helps you with hassle-free contextualization however does not limit you to a certain RAG technique.
+Needle API helps you with hassle-free contextualization however it does not limit you to a certain RAG technique.
 Let us know what you build in our [Discord channel](https://discord.gg/JzJcHgTyZx) :)

 ## Exceptions 🧨

-If a request to Needle API fails, `needle.v1.models.Error` object will be thrown.
+If a request to Needle API fails, `needle.v1.models.Error` object will be raised.
 There you can see a `message` and more details about the error.

 ## Support 📞

-If you have questions you can contact us in our [Discord channel](https://discord.gg/JzJcHgTyZx).
+If you have questions, you can contact us in our [Discord channel](https://discord.gg/JzJcHgTyZx).

 # License